rubensworks/article-ldtraversal-security-short/content/introduction.md

 Since LTQP is still a relative young area of research, there are still a number of open problems that need to be tackled related to [result completeness and query termination](cite:cites linktraversal).
-Aside from these known issues, **we investigate in this article security issues related to LTQP**.
+Aside from these known issues, **we investigate in this article security issues related to LTQP engines**, which may threat the integrity of the user's data, machine, and user experience.
-Specifically, we focus on security issues that are inherent to LTQP due to the fact that it requires a query engine to follow links on the Web, which is an uncontrolled, unpredictable and potentially unsafe environment.
+Specifically, we focus on data-driven security issues that are inherent to LTQP due to the fact that it requires a query engine to follow links on the Web, which is an uncontrolled, unpredictable and potentially unsafe environment.
 Instead of analyzing a single security threat in-depth, we perform a more high-level analysis of multiple security threats.